Notes on data-driven output-feedback control of linear MIMO systems: Discussion and Conclusions

 \section{Discussion and Conclusions}

-In this paper, we revisited the problem of direct data-driven output-feedback control design.
-Existing results in the literature relied on constructing non-minimal states of LTI systems using past $n$ inputs and outputs, where $n$ is the order of some minimal realization.
+In this note, we revisited the problem of direct data-driven dynamic output-feedback control design.
+Existing results in the literature relied on constructing non-minimal states of LTI systems using past inputs and outputs.
 For MIMO systems, such a non-minimal state resulted in violation of certain rank conditions that are sufficient for computing (stabilizing, optimal and/or robust) controllers from data.
+As such, existing works restricted the class of systems to those satisfying $p\ell=n$.
 When such conditions are not met, the design procedure gets complicated (or entirely unclear).
-In this paper, we presented a solution to this issue by constructing an alternative non-minimal state of the system.
-This was done by taking a ``data-based'' approach to the problem and constructing a non-minimal state of the system based on the matrix of collected data.
-We also showed that the desired rank conditions on the collected data can be satisfied when using this alternative non-minimal state, thereby facilitating the direct data-based output-feedback control for MIMO LTI systems.
+In this note, we presented a solution to this issue by constructing an alternative non-minimal state of the system from data, which now facilitates analysis and direct design of dynamic output-feedback controllers for MIMO LTI systems that generally satisfy $p\ell\geq n$.
+Specifically, the proposed non-minimal state is such that it allows for application of data-based control techniques that were originally developed in the literature for the input-state data setting.